sam-github/pcap-lua/README.txt

+-- pcap.DLT = { EN10MB=DLT_EN10MB, [DLT_EN10MB] = "EN10MB", ... }

+DLT is a table of common DLT types.
+The DLT number and name are mapped to each other.

+DLT.EN10MB is Ethernet (of all speeds, the name is historical).
+DLT.LINUX_SLL can occur when capturing on Linux with a device of "any".

+See <http://www.tcpdump.org/linktypes.html> for more information.

+The numeric values are returned by cap:datalink() and accepted as linktype values in pcap.open_dead().

 -- cap = pcap.open_dead([linktype, [caplen]])

-linktype is one of the DLT_ numbers, and defaults to 1 ("DLT_EN10MB") caplen is the maximum size of packet, and defaults to ...
+- linktype is one of the DLT numbers, and defaults to pcap.DLT.EN10MB.
+- caplen is the maximum size of packet, and defaults to ...

 caplen defaults to 0, meaning "no limit" (actually, its changed into 65535 internally, which is what tcpdump does)